Tomoyuki3001/mid-term-twootr/PLAN.md

 ## Story 1 (User profile Form):

 As a user,
-I want create a new account and posts so that I can make both
+I want create a new account.
+so that I can make post with my name in it.

-When I create my account my profile image is also selected
+When I create my account my profile image is also selected.

-# Story 2 (Create new pots Form):
+## Story 2 (User profile Form):

 As a user,
+I want type in a input
-I want create a new posts
+so that I can creat a new post

-Also, I can see the all of posts that are already made
+When I click the button to post my post will be show in the list.

-# Story 3 (All of tweeets form):
+# Story 3 (Create new pots Form):

 As a user,
-I can see the all of posts one by one
+I want to red the post
-And, there are some icons that I can use
+So that I can like, save or...."change colors"

 # Data Structure